A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Introduction

 The paper is organized as follows.

 In section $1$ we recall some important notions on $m$-cluster categories, rigid objects and colored quivers.

 Let $P$ be an $(n-2)m$-gon with two $(m-1)$-gons inside of it.
+In section $2$, we define the notion of $m$-diagonals in $P$.

+The definitions given in section $2$ lead us to build a new category of $m$-diagonals in section $3$.

-In section $2$, we define the notion of an arc in $P$, and associate a colored quiver with an $(m+2)$-angulation of $P$.
-In theorem \ref{theo:corresp}, we show the compatibility between flips of $(m+2)$-angulations and mutations of colored quivers.
+In section $4$, we associate a colored quiver with an $(m+2)$-angulation of $P$.
+In Theorem \ref{theo:corresp}, we show the compatibility between flips of $(m+2)$-angulations and mutations of colored quivers.

-Sections $3$ and $4$ are devoted to the study of the category of $m$-diagonals.
+Section $5$ is devoted to the study of the category of $m$-diagonals.
 We construct a bijection between arcs in $P$ and $m$-rigid indecomposable objects in the $m$-cluster category.

-In section $5$ we focus on the $m$-cluster-tilting objects in the $m$-cluster category ${\mathcal{C}}^{(m)}_Q$.
+In section $6$ we focus on the indecomposable $m$-rigid objects in the $m$-cluster category ${\mathcal{C}}^{(m)}_Q$.
 We show that the bijection above induces a bijection between $m$-rigid objects and arcs which do not cross themselves.
-We will give a bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in a sequel paper.
+We give a bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in \cite{JM}.

 Finally, we give a detailed example illustrating some of our results, where $Q$ is a quiver of type $\tilde{D_7}$, and $m=2$.
-This corresponds to the case of a decagon with two monogons inside of it.
+This corresponds to the case of a decagon with two inner boundary components inside of it.